 - Various methods for resolving color and contrast issues you may encounter and

 - What to consider to maintain the integrity of the brand color palette as much as possible.

 - What to consider when choosing typefaces from a technical and design standpoint and

 - How to help the client and others who work with them to use the appropriate colors,

 - A competitive edge over other designers to help you win more projects

-- Confidence in understanding and talking about and color and accessibility
+- Confidence in understanding and talking about accessibility as it relates to design

 - Videos for each module, including many examples to help you learn